COMMGMT 7006 - People and Organisations (M)

 Seminars are supported by discussions covering the learning objectives of the course content.

 Students are expected to fully participate in discussions based on seminar discussions and other activities.
 Students are expected to come fully prepared having read (at a minimum) the required text and having engaged with the additional readings as well.

 As a minimum contribution, you are expected to raise at least one new idea/opinion/point in relation to the weekly seminar topic and respond to comments by fellow group members.
 It is advised that you share your ideas with others and ask questions about others' ideas to enhance your learning experience.

 Specific Course Requirements

-It is important in this course that you familiarize yourself with the text material before you come to class, so that you can participate meaningfully in all class activities.
+It is important in this course that you familiarise yourself with the text material before you come to class so that you can actively participate in all class activities.
 Consequently, the schedule of topics for this course, as outlined above, requires pre-class reading from the course textbook.
-Please come prepared to participate fully: that way you will get the most out of your involvement in the subject.
+Please come to the seminar prepared to participate.
+Doing so would enable you to get the most out of your involvement in this course.

 Other preparation is important and will be useful to help you participate effectively and contribute sound and scholarly answers to assessment items.
-That preparation may include reading research articles, conducting case study analysis, self-reflection, watching video material et cetera.
-Materials will be provided when they are not available from Internet sources.
+That preparation may include reading research articles, conducting case study analysis, self-reflection, watching video material and so on.
+Materials will be provided when they are not available from internet sources.